wigging/chemics/README.md

 [![PyPI version](https://badge.fury.io/py/chemics.svg)](https://badge.fury.io/py/chemics) [![Anaconda-Server Badge](https://anaconda.org/wigging/chemics/badges/downloads.svg)](https://anaconda.org/wigging/chemics)

-## Getting Started

-### Requirements
+## Requirements

-The [Anaconda](https://www.anaconda.com/download/) or [Miniconda](https://conda.io/miniconda.html) distribution of Python is preferred for scientific applications.

-- Python 3
-- NumPy
+The only requirements for the chemics package are Python 3 and Numpy.
+The [Anaconda](https://www.anaconda.com/download/) or [Miniconda](https://conda.io/miniconda.html) tools provide an easy way to install Python on Mac, Linux, and Windows computers.

-### Installation and Usage
+## Installation and Usage

-Several options are available to install the chemics package.
+Several methods are available to install the chemics package.
+Options to install from [PyPi](https://pypi.org) via `pip` and from [Anaconda](https://anaconda.org) via `conda` will be available soon.

 Download from GitHub
 1. download or clone this repository from GitHub